Facing the Music: The Uncertain Future of the Orange County School of the Arts

 To her surprise, Santa Ana Unified investigated — and concluded that OCSA's auditions could be discriminatory.

 The district suggested the school stick to an old-fashioned lottery — a recommendation it also made in the school's first Charter Oversight Report that was based on a site visit in May 2019.

-Then on Halloween, Jacobs received strikingly different results from OCSA’s own investigation, which concluded that the school was in full compliance with the admissions procedures in its charter.
+Then on Halloween, Jacobs received strikingly different results from OCSA's own investigation, which concluded that the school was in full compliance with the admissions procedures in its charter.
 That said, the report also noted they planned to make changes in the coming school year.

-Opacic, the founder and current president and executive director, points out that the admissions process — including the audition requirement — was clearly stated in its original charter application approved by the board in 2000, and reauthorized in its charter renewals in 2010 and 2015.
+Opacic, the founder, current president and executive director, points out that the admissions process — including the audition requirement — was clearly stated in its original charter application approved by the board in 2000, and reauthorized in its charter renewals in 2010 and 2015.
 (Neither Santa Ana Unified nor OCSA were able to provide a copy of the charter as approved in 2005).

 Arts education reporting requires a carefully orchestrated team of reporters, editors and YOU.
 Don't miss a beat: Ensure the arts get proper coverage in Southern California.

 Opacic also said he doesn't think auditions are inherently discriminatory.

 "It does make me a little crazy," he said.
 "To suggest that students that come from a low socioeconomic family or students of diversity aren't talented — if I were one of those families, I'd be insulted."